“Summit one of Colorado's most beautiful 13ers through wildflowers and panoramic views.”

 Campfires are not allowed.
-Camping is only permissible in this zone between December 1 and April 30, from May 1 through November 30, this area is day-use only.
+Camping is prohibited in the Four Lakes Backcountry Zone from May 1 through November 30.

 This route sits just in front of the Continental Divide and provides stunning views of both the Divide and its associated mountains, and the surrounding Front Range.

 Due to its easily accessible nature, Mount Audubon is one of the more crowded hikes in the Brainard Lake Recreation Area.

 Features: Birding — Fall Colors — River/Creek — Views — Wildflowers — Wildlife

 This is the first trail west of Brainard Lake to become passable in the Spring.
 It can be done without special equipment in mid to late June.
 It is best to get an early start.
 Lightning and thunderstorms are common in the early afternoon.